Justice Department charges Steve Bannon with criminal contempt of Congress

 Scholars who study the issue of executive privilege said the decision about Bannon is more complex than the public may appreciate.

-Jonathan Schaub, a law professor at the University of Kentucky, pointed out in a recent post on the Lawfare site that the Justice Department has frequently declined to prosecute government officials for contempt after the president decides to assert executive privilege — and it's not clear how persuasive an assertion by a former president would be in the courts.
+Jonathan Shaub, a law professor at the University of Kentucky, pointed out in a recent post on the Lawfare website that the Justice Department has frequently declined to prosecute government officials for contempt after the president decides to assert executive privilege — and it's not clear how persuasive an assertion by a former president would be in the courts.

 Garland had asserted any decision about Bannon would be made based on the facts and the law — not politics.

-A spokesman for the Justice Department, Anthony Coley, said the DOJ would "make its own independent decisions in all prosecutions. ...
+A spokesman for the Justice Department, Anthony Coley, said the department would "make its own independent decisions in all prosecutions. ...
 Period.
 Full stop."

 Bannon's complicated ties to the White House

 Bannon, 67, has had other recent brushes with the law.
-In the waning hours of his presidency this year, Trump pardoned Bannon, allowing him to avoid trial after federal prosecutors in New York accused him of defrauding people who donated to build a wall along the southern border.
+In the waning hours of Trump's presidency this year, Trump pardoned Bannon, allowing him to avoid trial after federal prosecutors in New York accused him of defrauding people who donated to build a wall along the United States' southern border.

 "Mr. Bannon has been an important leader in the conservative movement and is known for his political acumen," Trump's press secretary, Kayleigh McEnany, said at the time.